-The EOI application survey is designed to give a brief overview of your project and should take about 20-30 minutes if you have decided on your project.
+The EOI APPLICATION is designed to give a brief overview of your vision and should take about 20 minutes if you have decided on your project.
 Join our mailing list for residency alerts.

 Expression of interests will be reviewed by a curatorial panel who will take into consideration the calibre/potential of the artist, the quality of the idea plus a range of other balancing issues including art forms, geography, and experience to ensure the right mix of people for a vibrant weekend.

 Where the residency might take you and your idea

-Since the 2018 Residency Anna Kidd has been working on her show That Parking Lady with Dramaturg Peter Matheson and recently completed a creative development with Musical Director Craig Irons and Director Maude Davey.
-A second creative development was carried out in 2019, and is working towards a premier production in 2020.
+Hera Direen and Ana Thema’s Drag Queen Murder Mystery, Anna Kidd on her show That Parking Lady with Dramaturg Peter Matheson.
+Anna recently completed a creative development with Director Maude Davey and Musician Craig Irons working towards a premier production.

-In 2018 Helen Swain brought her solo work Who Cares to the residency and has gone on to work with Dramaturg Peter Matheson and successfully applied for City of Hobart Funding towards a development and showing later in 2019
+Helen Swain brought her solo work Who Cares to the residency and has gone on to work with Director Care McLean which was scheduled to tour in 2020 but has been postponed due to covid.

-Jordy Gregg has worked on his first script Park Dayz at the 2017 and 2018 residencies as part of the pakana stream.
-Jordy has gone on to be selected to participate in New Zealand’s Breaking Ground and Yellamundie as part of 2019 Sydney Festival to further develop this work and has just received further funding from Tim Minchin, The Australia Council and Arts Tasmania.
+Jordy Gregg has worked on his first script Park Days.
+Jordy went on to be selected to participate in New Zealand’s Breaking Ground and Yellamundie as part of the 2019 Sydney Festival to further develop this work and has just received further funding from Tim Minchin, The Australia Council and Arts Tasmania.